The time period over which equal payments would pay off your debt. This is usually 25 years.

 Means Principal, Interest, Tax and Insurance.

-The duration of the current mortgage agreement.
+The duration of the current agreement.
 It could be amortized over a long period with a shorter term.
 When the term expires, the balance of the principal owed can be repaid or a new agreement can be entered into at the then current interest rate.

 The reviewing process of granting a loan to a potential homebuyer.